 Oil and Gas price assumptions have a significant impact on CGU impairment assessments and are inherently uncertain.
 Furthermore, oil and gas prices are subject to increased uncertainty, given regulatory guidelines including notified gas prices, impact of climate change and the global energy transition.

-A key input to impairment assessments and valuations is the production forecast, in turn closely related to the Company's reserves estimates, production profile and field development assumptions with reference to Oil and Gas.
+A key input to impairment assessments and valuations is the production forecast, in turn closely related to the Company's reserves estimates, production profile, availability of customers for monetization and field development assumptions with reference to Oil and Gas.

 The determination of recoverable amount, being the higher of fair value less costs to sell and value- in use is based on the factors as discussed above, necessitating judgement on the part of management.